Hedge Against Inflation: 3 Assets You Need To Buy Today

 Inflation is understated

-The government intentionally reports a lower level of inflation in two ways, under the guise of accuracy.
+The Bureau of Labor Statistics (BLS), the government organization that calculates inflation, intentionally reports a lower level of inflation in two primary ways, under the guise of accuracy.

 The typical “Core CPI” (consumer price index) that the government makes announcements on excludes food and energy, which have a tendency to be subject to supply shocks.
 OPEC might cause another oil embargo or bad weather might destroy a bunch of crops in the south leading to sharp price rises in those goods, for instance.
 The government wants to ignore these events since theoretically the prices will go back down after the problems are solved.
 But of course, consumers themselves don’t just stop buying food and energy because the new prices are inconvenient to them.
 They are real inflationary costs to them, temporary or not

-The second reason is that a number of years ago, the government decided to switch to “Chained CPI.”
+The second reason is that a couple of decades ago, the BLS decided to switch to “Chained CPI.”
 They said that they wanted to better model inflation by incorporating the concept of substitution.
 For instance, if the price of beef doubles, you will correspondingly buy less beef and more chicken, or so that is how the theory goes.